Best Indoor Hobbies for Seniors That Benefit Both the Body & Mind

 6. Scrapbooking

-Once you’ve taken those photos, it’s time to do something with them!
+Scrapbooking is a great way to turn your photos into lasting keepsakes.
 Get some supplies from a craft store and start organizing your memories.
-You can use photos from years ago or ones that you’ve taken just recently.
-No matter what you create, it will be a cherished memory for you and your loved ones.
+You can use photos from years ago or ones you’ve taken recently.
+No matter what you create, this is a sure-fire creative way to reflect on cherished memories and share them with others.

 7. FaceTime & Video Calls

-Just because you’re at home doesn’t mean you can’t chat with friends and family!
-Maintaining social connections is an integral part of keeping a healthy mind, but it can be difficult when you’re staying at home.
-So, schedule times to visit with your loved ones virtually.
+Just because you’re at home doesn’t mean you can’t chat with friends and family.
+Maintaining social connections is key to emotional well-being, so be sure to schedule regular video calls with your family and friends.

 Subscribe Email